digipres/workbench/src/dataflows/bfi-na.md

 <div class="tip">

-This page reflects is based on a point-in-time understanding of how thing work at the BFI National Archive, as of 2026, based on publicly available resources and some discussions with BFI staff during and after a site visit.
+This page is based on a point-in-time understanding of how thing work at the BFI National Archive, as of 2026, based on publicly available resources and some discussions with BFI staff during and after a site visit.
 If you have any comments or corrections please let [me](https://anjackson.net/) know via: _andrew.jackson [at] dpconline.org_

 </div>